It started with one story.

 But for us, it’s not enough just to tell you the story of Natalia Gardner , a single mother of three living in poverty in Boone County.

 Then our coverage moved on to highlighting specific aspects of our region’s poverty problem, such as this story about how more kids in Northern Kentucky have become homeless because of the heroin epidemic.

 In December, we begin to focus on solutions.
 Lucy profiled three local organizations that are having an impact on childhood poverty.

 In February, we reported on three organizations across the country that are reducing childhood poverty.
 The idea was to provide local residents with some new ideas for how to fight poverty.

-Lucy and Emily Maxwell told the story of Natalia Gardner as our first story in the Below The Line series.
+Natalia Gardner was part of our first story in the Below The Line series.
 That story published one year ago today.

 But one year after that story that started our coverage, childhood poverty continues to plague the region.